tombrille/svelteplot/src/routes/introduction/+page.md

 </Plot>
 ```

 Since SveltePlots are just SVG, you can mix in SVG elements.
-Let's say we want to fill the area with a [linear gradient](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/linearGradient):
+Let's say we want to fill the area with a [linear gradient](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/linearGradient).
+We can just use the `<linearGradient>` in SVG and use its `id` as `fill` url for the Area mark ([demo](https://svelte.dev/playground/b77bacafa8534118b86d397be79bfad4)):

 ```svelte
 <Plot grid>